brimdata/zed/docs/data-model/zng.md

 is encoded as a `uvarint` representing the length of the name in bytes, followed by that many bytes of UTF-8 string.

-It is an error to define an alias that has the same name as a primitive type.
-It is permissible to redefine a previously defined alias with a type that differs from the previous definition.
+As indicated in the [data model](zed.md), it is an error to define a type name that has the same name as a primitive type, and it is permissible to redefine a previously defined type name with a type that differs from the previous definition.

 ### 2.1.2 Compressed Value Message Block